 Alameda County Received the ACAF Seal of Recognition

-November 8, 2011 by Ellen Kahn, Family Project Director
+November 8, 2011 by Ellen Kahn, Director of the Children, Youth & Families Program

 Three years ago the Alameda County’s Department of Child and Family Services, which encompasses Oakland, California, signed HRC’s All Children—All Families pledge of commitment and began the work required to earn the seal of recognition.
 Today I had the pleasure of presenting the seal to the LGBT working group at Alameda County who, for the past three years stayed focused on their goal and successfully met the ten benchmarks that are the standard for LGBT inclusive, culturally competent policies and practices.
 I was joined by Jill Jacobs, Executive Director of Family Builders and member of our All Children—All Families National Advisory Council, who adopted her younger daughter from Alameda County 15 years ago.